jackokring/KRTPluginADemo/docs/index.md

 Built with the most excellent GitHub pages facility. **Under Construction: Always But Slowly**.
 Recommended.

+### [VCVRack V2 Release](rocket.md) upgrading and the future.
+Follow the above link for V2 action.
+The below text comprises some background and V1 builds.

 More info on [the process](process.md) such as using `master` and not a branch for easy tests by others but confusion on the command line compile.

 And it came to pass that VCV Rack didn't need a full build, which didn't work for me, and now I can make some modules.
 This plugin brings together some ideas I've had for a while into functioning modules.
 The public release is [here](https://library.vcvrack.com/KRTPluginA), and as compiling a later test release can be complicated you may have to wait sometimes for the new features.